 Nebraska - Nebraska NF&G

-Hudson-Meng Volunteer Interpretation positions provide PIT volunteers with hands-on training and resources to develop or strengthen interpretation skills by interacting with visitors at the Heritage Visitor Center.
-Volunteers will assist Forest Service rangers with staffing the visitor center, and share information about history, preservation, and grasslands natural resources with the visiting public.
-Day-to-day duties will vary to allow volunteers a wide range of experiences, such as assisting Forest Service personnel in designing and providing interpretive programs for the public.
-These may include archaeology, history, paleoecology, and paleontology.
+Hudson-Meng Volunteer Interpretation positions provide PIT volunteers with hand-on training and resources to develop or strengthen interpretation skills by interacting with visitors at the Heritage Visitor Center.
+Volunteers will assist Forest Service rangers with staffing the visitor center, and share information about history, preservation, and Grasslands natural resources with the visiting public.
+Day-to-day duties will vary to allow volunteers a wide range of experiences, such as assisting Forest Service personnel in designing and providing interpretive programs for the public that include archaeology, history, paleoecology, and paleontology.
 You may also be called on to assist with the development of educational materials about Hudson-Meng and Toadstool Geologic Park, or participate with outreach events to help promote Hudson-Meng.
 Additionally, volunteers are expected to assist staff with routine maintenance and cleaning of the facility.
 Each volunteer will be expected to contribute a minimum of 24 hours per week to the project.

-A very important and required task but, more importantly, an opportunity for growth and career advancement and education, is that all PIT volunteers are expected to develop and provide an interpretive tour in order to provide public awareness of the site’s or region’s cultural resources.
+An additional task that is very important and required but, more importantly, an opportunity for growth and career advancement and education, is that all PIT volunteers are expected to develop and provide an interpretive tour in order to provide public awareness of the site’s or region’s cultural resources.
 The tour must relate to Hudson-Meng, but should fit within your own educational field or topic of interest.
 Hudson-Meng staff and supervisors will serve as mentors to volunteers by providing guidance and resources as the tours and outreach programs are developed.

 Finally, the project leader is willing to sponsor undergraduate or graduate students who wish to earn college credit by completing an independent study or internship program through their respective academic institutions.
 If interested in receiving academic credit for the summer project, please indicate this on your application, and discuss details with the project leader if you are selected.
 This is a unique opportunity, and makes the Hudson-Meng Interpretation PIT project an especially attractive fit for interested college students considering careers in archaeology/paleontology or as park rangers or park guides!
 Applications will only be accepted until each session is filled, so apply today!